Festivals

 Several of Adlib’s own MP5 wedges were available for guest vocalists, powered by Linea Research 44M20 amps; which has proved a perfect combination.
 Sennheiser 5000 series radio microphones were also available for vocalists appearing throughout the event.

-The audio team in here were Billy Bryson who looked after FOH (as well as his overall Adlib audio crew chief role) and Stu Watson doing monitors assisted by Aaron Rutherford.
+The audio team in here were Billy Bryson who looked after FOH (as well as his overall Adlib crew chief role) and Stu Watson doing monitors assisted by Aaron Rutherford.

 CF09 Silo